ErebAsh/Rhythma/README.md

 - A separate **Next.js marketing landing page**, unrelated to the app's functionality.

 Several pieces (cloud sync, on-device encryption, cycle-log persistence, SMS delivery from the app, WhatsApp access, first-period onboarding, Ayurvedic content) are **not yet functional** — see [Implemented Features](#implemented-features) vs. [Features In Progress](#features-in-progress) vs. [Future Features](#future-features) below for the exact line.

 ---

+## Platforms

+Rhythma is planned as **two front ends sharing one backend**, not two separate products:

+1. **Flutter mobile app** (`rhythma_flutter/`) — the primary experience today.
+Most of the UI described in this README lives here.
+2. **Website** — a planned browser-based client with **the same features as the app** (cycle tracking, AI Assistant, Insights, Profile), talking to the same FastAPI backend, for women who don't have or don't want to install a mobile app.

+**This does not exist yet.** The only web-facing thing in the repo today is `landing-page/`, a Next.js **marketing** site — it explains the product, it does not run any of the product's functionality (no login, no cycle tracking, no AI assistant).
+Don't confuse the two when navigating the codebase.
+Building the real web app is tracked under [Future Features](#future-features) and [Roadmap Phase 6](#phase-6--platform-expansion); it will need the backend integration work in Phases 1–2 to land first, since the website would consume the same `/auth`, `/cycle`, `/insights`, and `/assistant` endpoints the Flutter app is only partway through using.

+---